emre1393/xtreamui_mirror/ubuntu20/Readme.md

 update your ubuntu first, then install panel

-* sudo apt-get update && sudo apt-get upgrade -y && sudo apt-get install python2 -y;
+* sudo apt-get update && sudo apt-get upgrade -y && sudo apt-get install python-is-python2 -y;
 * wget https://github.com/emre1393/xtreamui_mirror/raw/master/ubuntu20/install.py;
-* sudo python2 install.py
+* sudo python install.py

 If you want to install main server with admin panel, choose MAIN.
 If you want to install load balance on additional servers, add a server to panel in manage servers page, then run script and proceed with LB option.